What We Do

 Read With The Horses

-One of our long-time volunteers, Michelle Lowe, is a teacher in the Westerville school district, she was able to combine her love of horses with her love of learning and reading with this amazing event.
+One of our long-time volunteers, Michelle Lowe, a teacher was able to combine her love of horses with her love of learning and reading with this amazing event.
 We started the program with the students from Michelle’s class and that one Saturday in May has continued every second Saturday of the month program that gets bigger each month!
 Reading to a horse is a judgement free environment where readers at any level can read to one or all of the horses with no fear of being corrected, being shamed, being judged for their reading skills.
 As a teacher, Michelle is fostering both a love a reading and love of horses in all the participants of this program.
 Parents watch in awe as their child who “hates to read aloud” reads and entire book to their horse.
 Teachers from schools all over Delaware and Franklin County watch as their students who stumble over words and hate reading in class with sit with their horse for almost the full two hours reading book after book to their horse.
 Michelle has also created word games and matching games to learn about the different parts of the horse, different breeds of horses and there are always a variety of horse related stories to choose from.
 Readers are encouraged to bring their own books, some have even written their own stories to read to our horses!
 One student even wrote a story about one of our horses as he sat there with him.
 This program has truly taken off, we’ve been blessed to have two authors visit our program and share books and their own love of reading.